anthonyhu/anthonyhu.github.io/_posts/2019-12-06-phd-workflow.md

 self.create_metrics()
 ```

+The abstract methods `self.create_data`, `self.create_model()`, etc., need to be implemented for each new project, and
+they are the only thing that needs to be implemented.
+The `Trainer` class will handle everything else.
+We will show
+shortly an example implementation on CIFAR.

-### 2. Train step
+### 1.2.
+Train step
-Now let us see how the model computes one training step:
+Now let us see how the model computes one training step.
+This is the function `Trainer.train_step()`.
 ```python
 # Fetch a training batch
 batch = self._get_next_batch()